boazbk/crypto/lec_03_pseudorandom-generators.md

 [^fn]:I typically do not include  references in these lecture notes, and leave them to the texts, but I make here an exception because Itsik Mantin was a close friend of mine in grad school.

+## Case Study 3: Blum-Blum-Shub
+TODO: Construct the example used in class.

 ## Non-constructive existence of pseudorandom generators